Tsai-chia-hsiang/TextGCN_AGM/readme.md

 ## Algorithm:
 1. Using python Sentence-Transformer pretrain model (BERT) to embedding the short text.
    - The pretrain model is fine-tuned for __semantic similarity__ task.
 (Also being pretrained)
-   - Note:

 2. Construct KNN graph
-    - K : a hyperparameter, in this project we set it to 5.
+    - K : a hyperparameter, in this project we set it to 6.
 3. Using 2 layers GCN and optimize by min negative bernoulli–poisson model.
    - Hidden layer : 256
    - learning rate : 0.001